wrex/rexs.tips/content/guitar/Fundamentals/_index.md

 Lastly, in [harmony]({{< ref "/guitar/Fundamentals/harmony" >}}) we'll discuss the most basic chords: triads.

-Each section has a collection of proficiency tests that I suggest you master before moving on to other material.
+Each section has a collection of proficiency tests to help you practice and master the material.